 Lost is a special edition of 10 boxed sets.
 It includes 12 portraits, a letter-press introduction, and an essay, all printed on hand-made paper and cradled in a custom clam shell box made with organic materials.
 All profits go directly to the children of the Lost Boys and Girls to help with their educational fees and to establish a library.

-My view is of a thread of road that cuts this wide expanse of desert and open sky.
-As its travelers walk into their day, they look towards the horizon and continue to hope that one day they’ll be allowed to venture somewhere ‘out there,’ where they’ll be welcomed and can once again have a place they may call home.
+Each morning, I watch with curiosity as they walk into their day, traveling back and forth between the camp and a nearby town for supplies.
+They look towards the horizon and continue to hope that one day they’ll be allowed to venture somewhere ‘out there,’ where they’ll be welcomed and can once again have a place they may call home.

 Prints are available in 10" x 10" on 13" x 13" or 20" x 20" on 24" x 24" dimensions.
 Archival pigment prints on hot press paper.
 Editions of 10.
 For purchasing information, contact Foto Relevance.